Electronic information exchange in the Belgian healthcare system

 In accordance with our social standards, the system does not include a central storage of all personal health data of the patients.
 These data remain stored and managed under the responsibility of the various healthcare providers and healthcare institutions or the patient himself.
 However, nothing prevents certain healthcare providers, healthcare institutions and/or patients from agreeing to the physical storage of data with the necessary high-level encryption and access rights on common hosting platforms, managed under their joint responsibility, or even to be gradually placed in the cloud.

 The eHealth platform does not manage health data as such, but instead it manages a reference directory in which the patient can have references registered to the healthcare providers or institutions that possess health data on him or her.
 In this way, even a healthcare provider or institution that has a sporadic therapeutic relationship with a patient can easily find all relevant data.

 In order to enable the electronic exchange of the decentralised personal data, standards and specifications have been defined according to which the data are stored and communicated.
 In addition, standards have been established with which software packages for healthcare providers and institutions must comply.
-These norms, standards and specifications relate, for instance, to quality, security and semantic and content interoperability, and are based as much as possible on international norms, standards and specifications.
+These norms, standards and specifications relate, for instance, to quality, security and semantic and technical interoperability, and are based as much as possible on international norms, standards and specifications.
 Only if the software packages comply with the norms, standards and specifications, will the healthcare providers and institutions using them be reimbursed by the government for their purchase and use.
 This will encourage everyone to use software packages that allow to adequately store and share information in the interests of the patient.

 The use of relevant international norms, standards and specifications avoids an unnecessary huge amount of time spent on the development of specifically Belgian norms, standards and specifications, allows users of software packages to choose products on the international market, and makes it easier for Belgian companies to offer their products on the international market.
 This reduces the cost of software and promotes open international competition.